meg768/homey-socket.io/README.md

 Adds support for Socket.IO to Homey.

 This app for Homey exposes all devices to Socket.IO.
-Below is a small example how to listen to a sensor and turning on/off a lamp.
+Below is a small example how to listen to a sensor and turning on/off a lamp using Node.

 ````javascript